 Credit card rewards and charity donations

 For example, while charity donations made through the Westpac Altitude Rewards program start from 3,350 points, this is only available if you redeem a $20 donation for Good Return.
-A $20 donation to Oxfam or Starlight Children’s Foundation, on the other hand, costs 3,400 points.
+A $20 donation to Oxfam or Starlight Children's Foundation costs 3,400 points.

-The dollar value of the reward points you use for a donation also varies between credit card reward programs.
-The table below gives you a breakdown of the points-to-donation values for the reward programs offered by American Express, ANZ, NAB, St.George and Westpac.
+The dollar value of the reward points you use for a donation also varies between credit card reward programs and the table below gives you a breakdown of the points-to-donation values for the reward programs offered by American Express, ANZ, NAB, St.George and Westpac.

 We've also included details of the average points you could earn per $1 spent with a personal credit card linked to one of these reward programs.
 Keep in mind this is an average based on the earn rates for each personal card that earns rewards, so you could earn more or less points depending on the rewards card you use.